Certifications from Palo Alto Networks have become a universal badge of standard for those aiming to progress in their cybersecurity professions.

 These certifications provide knowledge on the latest AI-driven solutions like Precision AI, Prisma Access Browser, and Cortex Cloud.
 It also guides you in understanding platform-based security for networks, cloud, and SOC, alongside Unit 42’s incident response services for breach management.

 You can gain a deep understanding of all these topics, like network security that secures 95% of Fortune 100 companies with Zero Trust architecture.
-It also sheds light on Cloud Security and Cortex XDR (100% MITRE detection) that offer AI-driven protection for hybrid environments and SOC transformation.
+It also sheds light on Cloud Security and Cortex XDR (100% MITRE detection) which offer AI-driven protection for hybrid environments and SOC transformation.

 You can join top companies that trust in Palo Alto Certifications, like Autodesk, Salesforce, Michelin, and Caesars.
 Overall, Palo Alto certifications help you advance in your career since you know how to secure and safeguard with next-generation solutions.